 Like nearly every aspect of work and home life, legal processes have changed dramatically since the COVID-19 outbreak.
 At Luvera Law Firm, we’ve been working hard to adapt while ensuring we continue to support our clients through these challenging times.

-Although the pandemic has paused much of our daily life, the civil legal system is still moving – attorneys are conducting discovery, depositions are being taken, motions are being filed and decided, and trial courts are attempting to resume jury trials with social distancing measures in effect.
-Most important, defendants and their lawyers are continuing to monitor plaintiffs’ online presence and conduct physical surveillance to discover evidence that can be used to attack plaintiffs’ case at trial.
+Although the pandemic has paused much of our daily lives, the civil legal system is still moving – attorneys are conducting discovery, taking depositions, filing and deciding motions, and trial courts are attempting to resume jury trials with social distancing measures in effect.
+Most importantly, defendants and their lawyers are continuing to monitor plaintiffs’ online presences and conduct physical surveillance to discover evidence that can be used to attack plaintiffs’ cases at trial.

 With this in mind, we’re sharing our tips for smart, actionable steps that you can take to protect your legal case during the pandemic and into the future.